sunshinescience/counting_app/README.md

     curl -s -X POST -H "Content-Type: application/json" -d '{"directory": "/home/sunshine"}' http://127.0.0.1:8000/counting | jq '.'

+This cURL command basically has a header that says I'm sending you content of type json and -d stands for data, so its sending data in the type of a dictionary and then its the url that it sends it to.

-TODO: make a wireframe, make the front end (HTML, CSS, JS) and show a table off the runs, and have a button to start a new run.
+TODO: make a wireframe, make the front end (HTML, CSS, JS) and show a table of the runs, and have a button to start a new run.

 ## Start the server
 In the command line, cc into the directory.
 Then, start the server with the command: